lgibelli/singularity-docs/index.rst

 The Singularity Usage Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| The security model of Singularity (as described above, `"A user inside a Singularity container is the same user as outside the container" <#securityandpriviledge>`_) defines the
+| The security model of Singularity (as described above, `"A user inside a Singularity container is the same user as outside the container" <#a-high-level-view-of-singularity>`_) defines the
   Singularity workflow.
 There are generally two groups of actions you
   must implement on a container; management (building your container)
   and usage.